willibrandon/AccessibleColors/README.md

    ```

 3. **Integrate Into Your UI**:
-   Use `GetContrastColor` anywhere you need to select text or icon colors based on a dynamically changing background—custom theming, responsive UI adjustments, or design tools.
+   Use `GetContrastColor` anywhere you need to select text or icon colors based on a dynamically changing background, custom theming, responsive UI adjustments, or design tools.

 ## Example